ruricolist/serapeum/REFERENCE.md

 Some ancient Lisps had closures without lexical binding.
 Instead, you could "close over" pieces of the current dynamic environment.
-When the resulting closure was called, the symbols closed over would be bound to their values at the time the closure was created.
+When the resulting closure was called, the symbols closed over would be bound to their storage at the time the closure was created.
 These bindings would persist through subsequent invocations and could be mutated.
 The result was something between a closure and a continuation.